Evolution of swarming behavior is shaped by how predators attack: Methods

 \subsection{Markov Networks}

 Each agent is controlled by its own Markov Network (MN), which is a probabilistic controller that makes decisions about how the agent interacts with the environment and other agents within that environment.
 Since a MN is responsible for the control decisions of its agent, it can be thought of as an \emph{artificial brain} for the agent it controls.
+Although we specifically use MNs as the artificial brain in these experiments, other artificial brains such as Artificial Neural Networks, Genetic Programming, or many other evolvable substrates that can produce agent-based behavior based on sensory inputs could also be used in these experiments.

 Every simulation time step, the MNs receive input via sensors (e.g., visual retina), perform a computation on inputs and any hidden states (i.e., memory), then place the result of the computation into hidden or output states (e.g., actuators).
 We note that MN states are binary and only assume a value of 0 or 1.
 When we evolve MNs with a GA, mutations affect (1) which states the MN pays attention to as input, (2) which states the MN outputs the result of its computation to, and (3) the internal logic that converts the input into the corresponding output.